On the Jacobs-de Leeuw-Glicksberg decomposition for representations of semigroups: Preliminaries

 \subsection{Representations of semigroups}

-Let $E$ be a Banach space and $S$ a semigroup.
+Let $E$ be a Banach space, $\mathcal{L}(E)$ the space of bounded linear operators on $E$, and $S$ a semigroup.
 A \textbf{representation} $\pi$ of $S$ on $E$ is a weakly continuous\footnote{We warn the reader that many other texts require that $\pi$ be strongly continuous.
 Nonetheless, for our purposes weak continuity is enough.} map $\pi:S\rightarrow\mathcal{L}(E)$.
 If $S$ is a monoid with identity $e$, then we will assume that $\pi_e$ is the identity map.
 We note that if $\mathcal{H}$ is a Hilbert space and $U$ is a unitary representation of $S$ on $\mathcal{H}$, then $U$ is strongly continuous.
-The representation $\pi$ is \textbf{uniformly bounded} if $\sup_{s \in S}\|\pi_s\| < \infty$, and it is \textbf{relatively weakly compact} if $\{\pi_s\ |\ s \in S\}$ is relatively compact in the weak topology of $\mathcal{L}(E)$.
+The representation $\pi$ is \textbf{uniformly bounded} if $\sup_{s \in S}\|\pi_s\| < \infty$, and it is \textbf{relatively weakly compact} if $\{\pi_s\ :\ s \in S\}$ is relatively compact in the weak topology of $\mathcal{L}(E)$.
 A fact that we will frequently use is that if $\pi$ is a relatively weakly compact representation of $S$ on $E$, then for any $\xi \in E$ and any $f^\prime \in E^\prime$, the function $\phi(s) = f^\prime(\pi_s\xi)$ belongs to $W(S)$ (cf. \cite[Theorem 2.7]{DeLeeuwGlicksberg}).
+Since $W(S)$ is a $C^*$-algebra, it follows that $|\phi|^p\in W(S)$ as well for every $p > 0$.
 While every relatively weakly compact set of operators in $\mathcal{L}(E)$ is uniformly bounded, the converse need not be true.

 The set $\mathcal{I}(E)$ of invertible bounded linear operators on $E$ is a topological group when given the strong operator topology.
 Recently, Banakh \cite{banakh2022automatic} showed that a Haar-measurable homomorphism\footnote{Given two topological groups $X$ and $Y$, a map $h:X\rightarrow Y$ is Haar-measurable if for every open set $U \subseteq Y$, the set $h^{-1}(U)$ is in the completion of the Borel $\sigma$-algebra of $X$ with respect to a Haar measure of $X$.} from a locally compact group to a topological group is in fact a continuous homomorphism.
 In particular, if $G$ is a locally compact group and $\pi:G\rightarrow\mathcal{I}(E)$ is a Haar-measurable homomorphism, then $\pi$ is strongly (hence weakly) continuous.